gnu-manuals/xsl-guides/README.md

 Just enter some Lisp commands for evaluation and execute with `C-j`.

 After starting emacs the integrated tutorial can be run with `C-h t`.
 The prefix key `C-h` stands for "help".
-To stop the tutorial type `C-x k` then hit enter.
+To stop the tutorial type `C-x k RET`.

 When using Emacs on a graphical display you can use `C-z` to minimize the window.
+If you have a file named `emacs.txt` in your home directory you can use `C-x C-f emacs.txt RET` to begin editing this file.
+The command `C-x C-f` (find-file) accepts a filename as an argument.
+When you are done editing your file you can save with `C-x C-s`.

 ## Make